We’re all called to reach out and help

 From Colossians: A 28-Day Devotional

-- What is one practical way I can show the love of Christ to others?
+- What is one practical way you can show Jesus’ love to someone today?

 - Who needs your prayers today?
 Take a few minutes to write down the names and needs of those closest to you.
 Take those needs to God and ask Him to show up for your family or friends.